MegaKega? Megabrew? Beer merger plans launch corporate name game

 The consumer sector has a track record of complete rebranding, with varying success.

-The 1997 merger of Guinness with Grand Metropolitan resulted in a company now called Diageo (DGE.L), thought up by branding firm Wolff Olins to communicate the idea of "everyday pleasure everywhere".
+The 1997 merger of Guinness with Grand Metropolitan resulted in a company now called Diageo, thought up by branding firm Wolff Olins to communicate the idea of "everyday pleasure everywhere".

 But you can't please everyone.
 "Catchy name - NOT," said one commenter on USA Today at the time.